LEAP: Local ECT-Based Learnable Positional Encodings for Graphs: Experiments

-\paragraph{Architectures.} To evaluate the efficacy of LEAP, we fix three backbone architectures to which we add various types of positional encoding.
-The three backbone architectures are \begin{inparaenum}[(i)] \item a GCN \citep{gcn}; \item a GAT \citep{gat}; and \item NoMP~(``no message passing''), a model that we introduce based on a transformer encoder, which treats node features as an unordered set, thus ignoring the graph structure. \end{inparaenum} Following \citet{k-forms}, we implement the GCN and GAT architectures with five message-passing layers and 32-dimensional hidden states.
+\paragraph{Architectures.} We fix four ``backbone'' architectures to which we add different positional encodings, namely \begin{inparaenum}[(i)] \item a GCN \citep{gcn}, \item a GAT \citep{gat}, \item a GIN \citep{howpowerful}, and \item NoMP~(``no message passing''), a model that we introduce based on a transformer encoder. \end{inparaenum} Following \citet{k-forms}, we use five message-passing layers and 32-dimensional hidden states for GCN and GAT.
 For the \emph{Alchemy} dataset, we scale the architectures to $10$ layers with $64$-dimensional hidden states.
 The NoMP architecture projects node features into a $16$-dimensional latent space with a linear layer, followed by a single self-attention layer that produces a $16$-dimensional state for each node.
 The final classification is performed by a feedforward layer.
-The hyperparameters of this model were chosen to match the parameter count of GCN/GAT.
-By design, NoMP ignores graph structure unless provided through positional encodings, thus permitting us to directly evaluate the ability of each PE to encode relevant structural properties.
-Finally, as positional encodings, we consider the following baselines: \begin{inparaenum}[(i)] \item no positional encoding; \item RWPE, which, like LEAP, is a local structural PE under the categorization of \citet{gps}, making it a particularly relevant baseline, and \item LaPE, a widely used graph PE that, unlike LEAP, captures global positional information. \end{inparaenum}
+We chose hyperparameters to match the parameter count of GCN/GAT.
+By design, NoMP ignores graph structure unless given positional encodings, thus permitting us to evaluate the ability of each PE to encode relevant structural properties.
+Finally, as positional encodings, we consider the following baselines: \begin{inparaenum}[(i)] \item No positional encoding, \item RWPE, which, like LEAP, is a local structural PE under the categorization of \citet{gps}, making it a particularly relevant baseline, and \item LaPE, a widely used graph PE that, unlike LEAP, captures global positional information. \end{inparaenum}